liyao001/BioQueue/README.md

 python install.py
 ```
 When running `install.py`, this script will ask you a few questions include:
- 1. Path of the workspace(where stores all the data for running BioQueue, like `D:/biodata` or `/mnt/biodata`)
- 2. Database host: If you install MySQL server on your own machine, enter `localhost` or `127.0.0.1`
+ 1. Database host: If you install MySQL server on your own machine, enter `localhost` or `127.0.0.1`
- 3. Database user: bioqueue by default
+ 2. Database user: bioqueue by default
- 4. Database password
+ 3. Database password
- 5. Database port: `3306` by default
+ 4. Database port: `3306` by default
- 6. CPU cores
+ 5. CPU cores
- 7. Memory (Gb)
+ 6. Memory (Gb)
- 8. Disk quota for each user(Gb)
+ 7. Disk quota for each user(Gb)

 ## 2. Start the queue
-Run the `cron.py` script in the `BioQueue/worker` folder
+Run the `bioqueue.py` script in the `BioQueue/worker` folder
 ```
-python worker/cron.py
+python worker/bioqueue.py
 ```
-For Linux/Unix users, BioQueue can run in background by run `queue_daemon.py` instead of `cron.py`
+For Linux/Unix users, BioQueue can run in background by run `bioqueue_daemon.py` instead of `bioqueue.py`
 ```
-python worker/queue_daemon.py start
+python worker/bioqueue_daemon.py start
 ```

 ## 3. Start webserver